-Global fine wine markets operate on a comfortable assumption: American consumer demand provides stable, predictable revenue streams.
-You produce premium French wine, Bordeaux, Burgundy, or Champagne, and wealthy U.S. buyers absorb it regardless of economic conditions.
+Global fine wine markets run on a comfortable assumption: American consumer demand provides stable, predictable revenue.
+You produce premium French wine, Bordeaux, Burgundy, or Champagne, and wealthy U.S. buyers absorb it regardless of what the economy is doing.

-This dependency has worked brilliantly for decades.
-It’s also created catastrophic vulnerability when geopolitical tensions, tariff threats, or policy shifts suddenly rewrite the rules of international trade.
+That dependency worked brilliantly for decades.
+But it also created catastrophic vulnerability the moment geopolitical tensions, tariff threats, or policy shifts suddenly rewrote the rules of international trade.

-As France’s third-largest contributor to trade surplus, the sector generated €14.3 billion ($17 billion) in exports during 2025.
-That seems robust until you examine the underlying structure.
+As France’s third-largest contributor to trade surplus, the sector generated €14.3 billion (around $17 billion) in exports during 2026.
+That sounds robust until you look more closely at the underlying structure.

 This isn’t an imaginary scenario.
 It’s happening right now.

-The answer requires understanding both why the U.S. market collapsed so dramatically and whether emerging markets possess the structural capacity to absorb premium French wine at volumes and price points that actually matter.
+The answer requires understanding both why the U.S. market collapsed so dramatically and whether emerging markets actually have the structural capacity to absorb premium French wine at volumes and price points that matter.

-Spoiler: the math doesn’t work the way French trade officials hope.
+Spoiler alert: the math doesn’t work the way French trade officials are hoping.

 Key Takeaways & The 5Ws